Abdullah-TU/My-Paintings/README.md

 # My Paintings
-Paintings is my hobby.
-I like to paint with water-colour and oil medium.
-Here are few of them:
+Creating art is one of my passions, and I enjoy expressing myself through painting using both watercolors and oil mediums.
+I'm thrilled to share a few of my pieces with you.

 <p float="left">
 <img src="https://github.com/Abdullah-TU/My-Paintings/blob/master/Magnolia.jpg" width="410" height="520">